jwd83/VCR/README.md

 # oǝpᴉɅ ʎʇᴉϽ ɹǝʌᴉꓤ

-A wamp script to share your local files online.
+A PHP script for WAMP to share your local files online along with a Python daemon to manage html video reencode requests.

 ![VCR](https://upload.wikimedia.org/wikipedia/commons/thumb/f/ff/Flag_of_Edward_England.svg/640px-Flag_of_Edward_England.svg.png)